The renormalized locally covariant Dirac field: Currents and conservation laws

 I would like to thank Dorothea Bahns, Thomas-Paul Hack, Harold Steinacker, and especially Micha{\l} Wrochna for helpful discussions and remarks.
+I am very grateful to Kartik Prabhu for communicating a mistake in an earlier version of the manuscript and for discussions on this point.
+I am also grateful to an anonymous referee for a very careful reading of the manuscript.
+A large part of this work was carried out at the Courant Research Centre ``Higher Order Structures'' at the University of G\"ottingen.
 This work was supported by the German Research Foundation (Deutsche Forschungsgemeinschaft (DFG)) through the Institutional Strategy of the University of G\"ottingen and by the Austrian Science Fund (FWF) under the contract P24713.